-Variable 09-30-2024 12-31-2023 Descripction Discount rate 6.79% 6.79% The discount rate used is the weighted average cost of capital (WACC) of the Company, measured before taxes.
+Variable 12-31-2024 12-31-2023 Descripction Discount rate 6.22% 6.79% The discount rate used is the weighted average cost of capital (WACC) of the Company, measured before taxes.
 Growth rate 3.00% 3.00% The growth rate is applied to the perpetuity and is based on the estimation of the long-term inflation expectation established by the Central Bank of Chile.
 Cash Flow estimation period 5 years 5 years The estimation period is 5 years, based on the Company's internal business plan plus perpetuity.

-Impairment losses from continuing operations are recognized in the income statement in the expenses categories in accordance with the function of the impaired assets.
+Impairment losses from continuing operations are recognized in the consolidated comprehensive income by function in the expenses categories in accordance with the function of the impaired assets.
 In the case of goodwill see Note 2.7.1.